ToshikiNakamura0412/dotfiles/README.md

 # dotfiles
-Setting for aliases, tmux, vim and neovim
+Setting for aliases, vim, neovim and tmux
 ## Environment
 - Ubuntu
 - bash or zsh